 - Customer Self-Supply (CSS) is intended only for private rooftop solar installations that are designed to not export any electricity to the grid.
 Customers are not compensated for any export of energy.

-Hawaiian Electric will pay a cash incentive for customers on Oahu to add energy storage (a battery) to an existing or new rooftop solar system.
+Hawaiian Electric will pay a cash incentive for customers on Oahu and Maui to add energy storage (a battery) to an existing or new rooftop solar system.
 This one-time incentive will help move Hawaii toward our 100% clean energy goal by 2045 and help smooth the transition when the AES coal-fired plant is retired in September 2022.